Staphylococcus epidermidis: Discovery

-Cellular morphology and biochemistry
+Microbiology

 Staphylococcus epidermidis is a very hardy microorganism, consisting of nonmotile, Gram-positive cocci, arranged in grape-like clusters.
 It forms white, raised, cohesive colonies about 1–2 mm in diameter after overnight incubation, and is not hemolytic on blood agar.
 It is a catalase-positive, coagulase-negative, facultative anaerobe that can grow by aerobic respiration or by fermentation.
 Some strains may not ferment.

 Biochemical tests indicate this microorganism also carries out a weakly positive reaction to the nitrate reductase test.
 It is positive for urease production, is oxidase negative, and can use glucose, sucrose, and lactose to form acid products.
 In the presence of lactose, it will also produce gas.
 Nonpathogenic S. epidermidis unlike pathogenic S. aureus does not possess the gelatinase enzyme, so it cannot hydrolyze gelatin.
 It is sensitive to novobiocin, providing an important test to distinguish it from Staphylococcus saprophyticus, which is coagulase-negative, as well, but novobiocin-resistant.

 Similar to those of S. aureus, the cell walls of S. epidermidis have a transferrin-binding protein that helps the organism obtain iron from transferrin.
 The tetramers of a surface exposed protein, glyceraldehyde-3-phosphate dehydrogenase, are believed to bind to transferrin and remove its iron.
 Subsequent steps include iron being transferred to surface lipoproteins, then to transport proteins which carry the iron into the cell.

-Biochemical characteristics of Staphylococcus epidermidis
+Biochemical characteristics

 Colony, morphological, physiological, and biochemical characteristics of marine S. epidermidis are shown in the table below.